LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/deprecated-functions.md

 indicator: both
 ---

-Deprecated functions are still supported but not recommended.
+Most deprecated functions are still supported but not recommended.
 Bot developers are encouraged to use stated alternatives instead.

 ### Get channel